-In this attack, attackers spoof an internal email from the recipient's company regarding a security alert in order to steal user account credentials.
+In this attack, threat actors spoof an internal email from the recipient's company regarding a security alert in order to steal user account credentials.

-Email Attack: This email impersonates a security notification email for the recipient's Microsoft accounts, ostensibly from the company's email security team.
-The message claims that there was a suspicious sign in, and the user should review their account activity via the link provided.
+This email impersonates a security notification email for the recipient's Microsoft accounts, ostensibly from the company's email security team.
+The message claims that there was a suspicious sign-in attempt, and the user should review their account activity via the link provided.

-Urgency & Concealed URL: The email presents itself as a security notification, claiming there may be a suspicious login from the recipient's account.
-This notification – that the recipient’s account might have been breached – is more likely to cause a recipient to act quickly and overlook any red flags.
+The email presents itself as a security notification, claiming there may be a suspicious login from the recipient's account.
+This type of notification is more likely to cause a recipient to act quickly and overlook any red flags.
 Thus, the recipient may not realize that both the message and the link are fraudulent.